JanPhilipMuennich/2021-ss-hierarchy/coursework.md

 #### Description of hierarchy

 - Its a system that organizes or ranks things
+  - e.g. at school the principal is at the top
 - Also known as a pecking order or power structure
+  - to understand who's on top or whats most important

 ---